adenishchenko/indy-node/docs/source/requests-new.md

 ## GET_FEE

-Get a fee.
-Reply has follow state format data:
+Get a fee value by a fee alias:

 ```
 "fee": <int: amount>